 PGOOD - This is an open drain logic output used to indicate the status of the output voltages.
-This pin is pulled low when either of the two PWM outputs is not within 10% of the respective nominal voltage, or if the linear controller output is less than 75% of it's nominal value.
+This pin is pulled low when either of the two PWM outputs is not within 10% of the respective nominal voltage.

-SGND - (Pin 20 on the TSSOP; Pin 17 on the QFN) This is the small-signal ground, common to all 3 controllers, and must be routed separately from the high current ground (PGND).
+SGND - This is the small-signal ground, common to both controllers, and must be routed separately from the high current ground (PGND).
 All voltage levels are measured with respect to this pin.
 Connect the additional SGND pins to this pin.
-If using a 5V supply, connect this pin to VCC_5V.
-A small ceramic capacitor should be connected right next to this pin for noise decoupling.

 VIN - Use this pin to power the device with an external supply voltage with a range of 5.6V to 24V.
-For 5V ±10% operation, connect this pin to VCC_5V.
+For 5V \pm 10% operation, connect this pin to VCC5.

-VCC_5V - This pin is the output of the internal 5V linear regulator.
+VCC5 - This pin is the output of the internal +5V linear regulator.
 This output supplies the bias for the IC, the low side gate drivers, and the external boot circuitry for the high side gate drivers.
 The IC may be powered directly from a single 5V (±10%) supply at this pin.
-When used as a 5V supply input, this pin must be externally conected to V{IN} .
-The VCC_5V pin must be always decoupled to power ground with a minimum of $4.7\mu F$ ceramic capacitor, placed very close to the pin.
+When used as a 5V supply input, this pin must be externally connected to V{IN} .
+The VCC5 pin must be always decoupled to power ground with a recommended minimum of $4.7\mu F$ ceramic capacitor, placed very close to the pin.